colevincent16/ISU-FINAL/README.md

- status - String variable - used to temporarily hold a service as "fully booked" if the service has already been selected. again - String variable - used in the choice 1 part of the program to ask the user whether they want to continue to add services. selectedCategory - String variable - used to keep or hold the category that the user selected for browsing or looking into the service in a specific category.
+ status - String variable - used to temporarily hold a service as "fully booked" if the service has already been selected. again - String variable - used in the choice 1 part of the program to ask the user whether they want to continue to add services. selectedCategory - String variable - used to keep or hold the category that the user selected for browsing or looking into the service in a specific category. removeServiceIndex - Integer variable - the index value in the service list of the service being removed. updateChoice - Integer variable -  used to get the cart position the user wants to update. oldServiceIndex - Integer variable - the index value of the currentely booked service chosen to be replaced. newServiceChoice - Integer variable - used to get the new service chosen from the list of available services. newServiceIndex - integer variable - the index value in the service list of the new service.
  - These varibales are important as they ensure that the arraylists can stay in sync, be a way or temporary storage,  and give a better, clearer user experience.

 features -